red seaweed pressing on paper drying out - title image for blog on how to press seaweed for art

 The seaweed drying process can take a couple of days or up to 2 weeks, depending on the thickness of the seaweed.
 Every couple of days you should replace the towels as they soak up the moisture, keep checking on your seaweed pressing and once the watercolour paper is completely dry you can get ready to frame and hang your newly pressed seaweed art.

-(For tips on how to hand art, read our blog post)
+(For tips on how to hang art, read our blog post)

 beach combing in winter, collecting shells and seaweed